leonemunyao/airbnb-clone-project/README.md

 ## API Security

 API Security plays a crucial role in this project development.
 In a system, a user can be a property owner or just a user booking property.
 This two users should have different roles in the project.
 A user who is a property owner can create and update a listing in the platform.
 Their permissions would be the same and that's where API Security plays a crucial role.
 API security ensures only allowed users can access and manipulate certain data.
 This prevents unauthorized access to sensitive data.

+## CI/CD Pipeline

+This refers to a series of automated steps that streamline the software development process from code changes to deployment.
+CI stands for Continoues Intergration while CD stands for Continous Deployment.

+* CI - This automates merging of code changes from multiple developers into a central repository.
+This is useful to detect intergration issues early.
+* CD - This automates the release of code changes to various envrionments, including testing and production.

+The two conncepts are useful to ensure to ensure that no conflicts in the code that could make the application to crash.